pollere/DCT/README.md

 - include: bespoke transport modules developed and used by Pollere to handle secure data-centric communications:

   - syncps: the pub-sub sync protocol that interfaces with the packet forwarder
   - schema: the run-time library that makes use of the binary trust schema
   - sigmgrs: supplies a range of signing and validation methods
   - distributors: distribute certs and group keys and manage the associated collections
+  - face: the DirectFace implementation

 - examples:

+  - shims: contains example(s) of DCT "shims" that provide an API for applications of a usage domain.
+This includes mbps.hpp which provides message-based publish/subscribe.
-  - mbps: bespoke transport that provides message-based publish/subscribe.
-The README in this directory may be useful in understanding how DCT's modules can be used.
+  - hmIot, office:  The README in this directory may be useful in understanding how DCT's modules can be used.

-This version (version 3) adds signature managers employing libsodium and removes the EcDSA sigmgr that had been used with legacy NDN code.
-It also includes distributors for certificate chains and group keys, certificate and publication validation, and tools for creating identity bundles of certificates.
-This has led to some changes in how modules interface to one another.
+Note that this version (version 5) removes the use of NFD and the need for our previously required patches.
+It adds a new Direct Face and updates the group key distributor.
+Copyright notices have changed as Pollere, Inc. has converted to Pollere LLC.

 Bug reports are welcome.

 ### Installing and building the pieces

 All the modules are header-only C++ 'libraries' so the `DCT/include` tree has to be made available to programs using it via a `-I` c++ compiler flag or installed in a standard include path like `/usr/local/include`.
 The code requires c++20 and compiles with the current xcode compiler or clang-11 on MacOS and Linux and gcc-9 on Linux.
 It uses the new c++20 formatted output model which, unfortunately, is not yet in either compiler's standard library.
 To fill that gap we suggest using the excellent implementation available at https://fmt.dev/latest/index.html.
 This should be installed somewhere on your system and its `include/fmt` directory symlinked from `DCT/include`.
 (This distribution has a copy of the current 8.0.1 `fmt` dist in DCT/include/fmt; that should be removed and replaced with the symlink.)
-Patches available at https://github.com/pollere/NDNpatches will be needed.

 The included versec compiler is required to compile new schemas but pre-compiled schemas for the examples are available as a \*.scm file in the example source directory.
 To compile and run an example using the pre-compiled schema, for example, mbps:

-- (one time) Install `ndn-ind` (from  https://github.com/operantnetworks/ndn-ind) version b72bbf7e.
-As of July, 2021, ndn-ind doesn't contain the async-face needed by these tools.
-To add it, apply the Pollere patch patch.ndn-ind  immediately after cloning the Operant Networks ndn-ind github repo.
+- (one time) Install `ndn-ind` (from  https://github.com/operantnetworks/ndn-ind) version ee36771.
 - (one time) `cd DCT/tools && make` to build all the tools needed.
-- `cd DCT/examples/mbps`  then `make` to build the example.
+- `cd DCT/examples/hmIoT`  then `make` to build the example.
 If the make is successful, follow the readme to create 'identity bundles' and run it.

 ### References and related work